replayableio/cli/README.md

-# Replayable CLI

-# Add instant-replay into your developer workflow.
+# Add Desktop Instant Replays to your CLI

 First, [install Replayable Desktop](https://replayable.zendesk.com/hc/en-us/articles/4421207018011-Download-Replayable-Desktop).
 Replayable Desktop records a local 1 hour buffer that you can publish to replayable.io.